-An undergraduate average of at least 75 percent (or standardized equivalent from other institutions of higher learning) in the major field of study and a cumulative average of at least 75 percent (or standardized equivalent) for all work done at the undergraduate level leading to a bachelor's degree or its equivalent from AUB or other recognized institutions of higher learning are required.
-In the Maroun Semaan Faculty of Engineering and Architecture and the Interfaculty Graduate Environmental Sciences Program (IGESP), an average of 75 percent is required for the last two years of study or its equivalent at AUB or other universities as determined by the Faculty.

-• The requirements for application and the governing regulations for admission recommendations as presented under "regular admission" remain the same in this case.
+- An undergraduate average of at least 3.0 (or standardized equivalent from other institutions of higher learning) in the major field of study and a cumulative average of at least 3.0 (or standardized equivalent) for all work done at the undergraduate level leading to a bachelor's degree or its equivalent from AUB or other recognized institutions of higher learning are required.
+In the Maroun Semaan Faculty of Engineering and Architecture and the Interfaculty Graduate Environmental Sciences Program (IGESP), an average of 3.0 is required for the last two years of study or its equivalent at AUB or other universities as determined by the faculty. - The requirements for application and the governing regulations for admission recommendations as presented under "regular admission" remain the same in this case.

-In addition, an applicant who does not meet the above minimum requirements but appears to have reasonable potential for success as a graduate student, as manifested by appropriate practical experience or a high score on relevant standardized exam such as GRE, may be admitted on probation.
+In addition, an applicant who does not meet the above minimum requirements but appears to have reasonable potential for success as a graduate student as manifested by appropriate practical experience or a high score on a relevant standardized exam such as GRE or GMAT, may be admitted on probation.

-A student admitted on probation must complete 9 credits of graduate level courses during the first two semesters of graduate studies, pass all courses, and attain a minimum cumulative average of 80 in order to achieve the status of "regular" student.
+A student admitted on probation must complete ten (10) credits of graduate level courses during the first two terms of graduate studies, pass all courses, and attain a minimum cumulative average of 3.3 in order to achieve the status of "regular" student.
 If the student fails to meet any of these conditions, s/he will be dropped from the program.
 Students admitted on probation are not considered for financial assistantship until they achieve the status of "regular" student.

-Admission as a Prospective Graduate Student (FAFS, FAS, and SFEA)
+Admission as a Prospective Graduate Student (FAFS, FAS, and MSFEA)